Rc airplane materials list

 Monokote comes in a wide range of colors and finishes, allowing builders to create custom designs and color schemes for their airplanes.
 It adds very little weight to the model and provides a smooth, glossy finish that reduces drag.
 Additionally, Monokote protects the underlying balsa wood from moisture and fuel residue, which can extend the life of the airplane.

-Top Flite is the most well-known brand for Monokote, offering a variety of colors and patterns.
+Hangar 9 is the most well-known brand for Ultrakote, offering a variety of colors and patterns.
 The film is available in rolls, which can be cut to the size of the airplane parts being covered.

 Application Process